luigicapogrosso/HermesBDD/README.md

 $ mkdir build && cd build
 ```

-Then, you can prepare the build environment, choosing a Release build for maximum performance:
+Then, you can prepare the built environment, choosing a `Release` build for maximum performance:

 ```
 $ cmake .. -DCMAKE_BUILD_TYPE=Release